-3. American hunters of these species have the financial means to ensure that they are acting responsibly and not promoting practices that are detrimental to wildlife.
-This of great importance as the US is the largest importer of wildlife trophies in the world.
+3. American hunters of these species have the financial means to ensure that they act responsibly and not promote practices that are detrimental to wildlife.
+This is of great importance as the US is the world’s largest importer of wildlife trophies.

 4. It is clear from this report and others that these hunters do not always act ethically or in a way that promotes wildlife conservation – as demonstrated by the killing of Cecil the Lion.
 In addition, there is no evidence that trophy hunting lessens the rate of poaching, despite claims to the contrary.

-5. In order to prevent these types of practices a strong legal framework that promotes conservation in the source countries is required.
+5. A strong legal framework that promotes conservation in the source countries is required to prevent these types of practices.
 In addition, hunting outfitters need to demonstrate conservation benefits.
 Obviously where corruption levels are high, trophy hunting ‘benefits’ are negligible or nil.

-6. The findings of this report were that in many instances funds that should have been used for conservation were diverted from their purpose and instances of non-sporting methods of hunting are increasing.
-In addition, some species are being hunted at a rate that out-paces reproduction making the justification of trophy hunting very difficult.
+6. The findings of this report were that, in many instances, funds that should have been used for conservation were diverted from their purpose and instances of non-sporting hunting methods are increasing.
+In addition, some species are being hunted at a rate that out-paces reproduction, making the justification of trophy hunting very difficult.

-7. The report does note that not all trophy hunting operations were a failure, with Namibia’s conservancy model working well to conserve wildlife and enhance local welfare.
+7. The report notes that not all trophy hunting operations failed, with Namibia’s conservancy model working well to conserve wildlife and enhance local welfare.

-8. On the importer side the FWS has only required one import permit from 2010-2014, even though 2,700 permit-eligible trophies were imported during that time.
-Failing to do so meant that the FWS did not collect data which is of vital importance as many individuals or organisations are known to repeatedly violate wildlife laws.
+8. On the importer side, the FWS has only required one import permit from 2010-2014, even though 2,700 permit-eligible trophies were imported during that time.
+Failing to do so meant that the FWS did not collect data, which is vital as many individuals or organisations are known to violate wildlife laws repeatedly.

-9. Instead the FWS often uses data generated by external organisations, including Safari Club International (SCI) – the biggest advocacy organisation for trophy hunting.
-At times the FWS may not disclose the sources of data aside from authors without naming affiliation(s).
+9. Instead, the FWS often uses data from external organisations, including Safari Club International (SCI) – the biggest advocacy organisation for trophy hunting.
+At times, the FWS may not disclose the sources of data aside from authors without naming affiliation(s).
 Recent external evaluations of SCI ‘surveys’ found no scientific merit in any of them.

-10. The report states the FWS is not making use of its position to ensure American trophy hunters are not making bad situations worse for African wildlife species.
+10. The report states the FWS is not using its position to ensure American trophy hunters are not making bad situations worse for African wildlife species.

 Conclusions and recommendations

-Benefits of trophy hunting cannot be assumed.
-There can be benefits but only under specific conditions were corruption levels are low, legal frameworks are strong and there is transparency with regards to conservation funding practices.
+The benefits of trophy hunting cannot be assumed.
+There can be benefits, but only under specific conditions where corruption levels are low, legal frameworks are strong, and there is transparency regarding conservation funding practices.

 American organisations need to do more to ensure that trophy hunting does not decimate struggling wildlife populations.
-Data collection from impartial and scientifically sound studies and the enforcing of permits is one way the FWS could assist in African countries to conserve their wildlife.
+Data collection from impartial and scientifically sound studies and the enforcement of permits is one way the FWS could assist African countries to conserve their wildlife.

-In addition, the FWS should not continue to allow imports without verifying that these imports do actually enhance species conservation.
-Loopholes need to be closed and import permitting requirements need to be tightened.
+In addition, the FWS should not allow imports without verifying that these imports enhance species conservation.
+Loopholes must be closed, and import permitting requirements must be tightened.